Sllayan/sentry-nextjs/README.md

 NextJS is the React Framework for the Web.

-Sentry is a monitoring software application which considered "not bad" by 4 million developers. and I am one of them. ;)
+Sentry is a monitoring software application which considered "not bad" by 4 million developers and I am one of them. ;)